tahmid-chowdhury/SOFE4630U-MS2/README.md

             ![MS3 figure3](figures/cl3-3.jpg)

-   2. To check the status of the service, use this command
+   2. To check the status of the service, use this command.

       ```cmd
       kubectl get service